-Office: Curtis Hall, 2nd Floor
+Office: Curtis Hall, West Wing, Floor 2

 Prior to joining Daemen College, Dr. Bessel served as the Director of Research, Investments, and Advocacy at the United Way of Buffalo & Erie County.
 She was responsible for regularly assessing community trends for the purposes of coordinated planning and decision-making related to the annual expenditure of over $5 million in local funds.
 Dr. Bessel evaluated the performance of 80+ programs and initiatives and provided capacity building training and technical assistance.
 She was also responsible for developing and implementing the organization’s legislative advocacy agenda.